Breaking Down Your Year-End Mortgage Tax Forms

 It’s common to receive multiple 1098 forms from any mortgage company or loan servicer that you paid mortgage interest, points, or taxes in a tax year.
 While each company has their own mail delivery method, all are required to be sent out by January 31.
 Some companies may even offer digital copies of your statement.

-If your loan has servicing has been retained by Guaranteed Rate and you have made payments online, you can access your form at our servicing portal.
+If your loan servicing has been retained by Guaranteed Rate and you have made payments online, you can access your form at our servicing portal.

 Need More Information on the Mortgage Interest Tax Deduction?